-Sister Charlene was also a dedicated Section member, and came to us by way of supporting her daughter in our Youth Group.
-After her daughter Ebony went off to College, Charlene joined the Adult section and a year later she willing accepted the challenge to serve as the Advisor for our Youth.
+Sister Charlene was also a dedicated Section member and came to us by way of supporting her daughter in our Youth Group.
+After her daughter, Ebony went off to college, Charlene joined the Adult section and a year later she willingly accepted the challenge to serve as the Advisor for our Youth.
 We cannot forget her years of dedicated service to our youth whom she loved so dearly.
 Charlene kept them focused on giving back to the community and helping those who were less fortunate.
 She made it her priority to make sure the youth had the resources to pursue higher education goals.
 In late October of 2010, she took a ride on the Freedom Train to Glory.

 Janice Hicks Payton-Perry: 2002-2021

 In April 2002, Sister Jan joined and became a long-time member of the Mitchellville-Bowie Section of the National Council of Negro Women, Inc. She committed herself to the organization so much so that she later became a Life Member at the National level.
 She served in various capacities during her membership up until the day she was called Home to be with the Lord.